Seven of Earth’s Earliest Gigantic and Bizarre Creatures

 The straight-shelled nautiloids were an abundant group of marine mollusk cephalopods that flourished during the Paleozoic timeslot and diminished by the end of the Triassic period into extinction.
 They are related to modern day cephalopods including octopus, squids, cuttlefish and the nautilus.
 They were also related to the extinct ammonites possessing coiled shells, which evolved after them.
 The straight-shelled nautiloids likely were not as agile as their cousin coiled-shelled ammonites.
 Both species possessed a siphuncle tube that ran through the entire lenght the animal’s inner chambers inside their shells.
 Each inner chamber was separated by a wall called, a septa wall.
 As the animal grew, it added another septa wall and a new septa chamber of a larger size.

-To move throught the ocean water, the orthoceras straight-shelled nautiloids and ammonites filled their inner chambers with water by using the siphuncle tube.
+To move throught the ocean water, the straight-shelled nautiloids and ammonites filled their inner chambers with water by using the siphuncle tube.
 They then forced the water out which propelled them backward with a kind of jet propulsion.
 The tube also served as a buoyancy device by releasing the water and leaving air space.
 This allowed the animal to raise and lower itself through various ocean depths.

 The straight-shelled nautiloids possessed 8 to 10 powerful tentacles which protruded from the wide opened end of its shell and out its head.
 The tentacles detected and captured prey.
 The animal possessed well developed eyes, a beak and a well developed brain and head with a hood.